AleksandraTremba/GameDev/README.md

 **AroundTheWorld game description**

 The name of our game is 'Around the world', where four players are given control of one character and have to work together to progress.
-The game combines platform players (parkour) and quest elements, in which all levels must be completed only by working in a team.
-The game is about a frog who gets kidnapped by evil forces, and players must go on an adventure to save it.
-The adventure takes place in different environments which presents different challenges such as parkour, puzzles, mini-games and boss battles.
+The game is about a frog who gets kidnapped by a bird, which leaves it on the tree, and players must go on to collect sticks to make a ladder and save it.
-In addition, players have the opportunity to find additional collectibles to strengthen themselves or unlock new clothes.

 Feature list:
 - Playable characters are frogs.
-- Unique powers for different frogs.
+- Unique powers for different frogs. (maybe)
-- Collectables in form of bugs.
-Can be used to upgreade your character or unlock alternative styles.
 - Story.